pupilfirst/pupilfirst/docs/users/taking_courses.md

 ![A completed course](../assets/taking_courses/course_complete.png)

-On courses with difficult subject matter, we've found it appropriate to end courses with capstone milestone targets that require students to exercise a wide range of skills they've learned during the course.
+On courses with difficult subject matter, we've found it appropriate to end courses with capstone milestones that require students to exercise a wide range of skills they've learned during the course.

 This allows students to _flex_ their new skills, and also provides a good opportunity to provide feedback and to guide them towards further growth.